 Dr. Moore: The best person to speak with about prescription medications is your primary care doctor.
 But once you get your prescription, it’s important to remember that your Medicare benefits can help you follow your doctor’s advice on how often you should take your medications.

-For example, home delivery service for prescription drugs is a common Medicare benefit that helps ensure people take their medicine as prescribed.
-Home delivery typically allows for up to a 90-day supply of most medications, and patients tend to consistently take their medications better when they have a 90-day supply rather than a 30-day supply.
+For example, mail order for prescription drugs is a common Medicare benefit.
+It helps ensure people take their medicine as prescribed.
+Mail order typically allows for up to a 90- or 100-day supply of most medications.
+And patients tend to consistently take their medications better when they have a 90- or 100-day supply rather than a 30-day supply.
 Mail order helps promotes a patient’s independence, too.
 Some Medicare recipients may depend on family or neighbors to pick up their medication because they can’t drive or don’t want to travel to the pharmacy.
 This service helps with that.

 How can using these Medicare benefits positively impact your overall health?